PaulioRandall/p33/README.md

 Here's a graphic with two levels of nesting.
 If this looks familiar then you may have once read _Noise: A Flaw in Human Judgement_ by Daniel Kahneman, Olivier Sibony, and Cass Sunstein.

 This was my motivation for creating this library.
 I wanted to create an interactive graphic that allowed the user to adjust each square and see the effect on other squares.
-The biggest square is to represent mean squared error (C1) while the other squares represent bias (B1) and a breakdown of the various types of noise (A).
+The biggest square is to represent mean squared error (c1) while the other squares represent bias (b1) and a breakdown of the various types of noise in judgement (a1, a2, a3, b3).

 ```js
 const geometry = generateGeometry({